bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/setting-up-webhooks.md

 **Getting a `404` error using the root (/) url?**

-Add this snippet to your code to respond to incoming get requests with 'hello':
+Add this snippet to your code to respond to incoming `GET` requests with 'hello':

 ```js
 app.get('/',(req, res)=>{